TGihan/Github-Notes-master/README.md

 # GitHub-Tutorials

-Try this, If you cant push your changes to master no need to --rebase
+Try this, If you cant push your changes to master.
+There is no need to pull --rebase.
 ````
 git reset --mixed origin/main
 git add .
 git commit -m "This is a new commit for what I originally planned to be amended"
 git push origin main

-There is no need to pull --rebase.
 ````

 <h3>1.0 Push an existing repository from the command line</h3>